NGF Top 100 Businesses in Golf

 Retail

-The most successful companies in the space have continued to adapt during a time when recent market consolidation prompted a decline in the overall number of off-course golf retail locations.
+The most successful companies in the space adapted during a time when recent market consolidation prompted a decline in the overall number of off-course golf retail locations.

-E-commerce in general is growing, as online convenience influences the way consumers are purchasing products.
-Many traditional brick and mortar stores have migrated toward having a broader experiential, technical position, meaning locations where consumers can swing clubs and get real data and feedback relative to the performance of a given product.
+E-commerce continues to grow -- in golf and beyond -- as online convenience influences the way consumers are purchasing products.
+Many traditional brick and mortar stores now have a robust online presence, in addition to embracing a broader experiential, technical position.
+This means locations where consumers can swing clubs and get real data and feedback relative to the performance of a given product.
 Meanwhile, specialty club-fitters and online retailers (including a secondary market) have become more prevalent as another option for golf’s most avid participants.

-In total, nine U.S.-based golf retail companies - some of which feature sub-brands or have interests beyond traditional retail (such as instruction or fitting) - are represented in the NGF GOLF 100.
+In total, seven U.S.-based golf retail companies - some of which feature sub-brands or have interests beyond traditional retail (such as instruction or fitting) - are represented among the Top 100 Businesses in Golf.
+DICKS's owns and operates a variety of retailers, including Golf Galaxy, while Worldwide Golf in 2024 merged with annother former Top 100 company in Global Golf.

 Turf & Course Suppliers

-The turf and course supplies category might not have the most well-known companies in the NGF GOLF 100 (with the possible exception of golf car manufacturers), but the businesses and brands in this B2B sector help golf courses look their best, operate efficiently and, ultimately, keep customers happy.
+The turf and course supplies category might not have the most well-known companies within the Top 100 Businesses in Golf (with the possible exception of golf car manufacturers), but the businesses and brands in this B2B sector help golf courses look their best, operate efficiently and, ultimately, keep customers happy by improving the game's most important product: the golf course.

-On the turf side, this includes companies that make and sell mowers and maintenance equipment, irrigation technology, and the fungicides, herbicides, insecticides and growth regulators to keep a facility's most important product -- the course -- healthy and green.
+On the turf side, this includes companies that make and sell mowers and maintenance equipment, irrigation technology, and the fungicides, herbicides, insecticides and growth regulators to keep courses healthy and green.
 And then there are the nationwide distributors for many of the chemicals required by course superintendents and their crews.

 On the facility supplies side, it's the biggest golf car businesses and companies that make all the other essentials a course needs to operate: from bunker rakes, cups and flags to tee markers, stakes and ball-washers.

-A strictly business-to-facility (B2F) category, turf and course supplies is a deep and diverse mix, with 23 businesses included in the NGF GOLF 100.
+A strictly business-to-facility (B2F) category, turf and course supplies is a deep and diverse mix, with 22 businesses included in the Top 100.

 Portfolio Companies